-BC, along with the CDA, recommends exercises for EPRP training and testing.
-Exercises may consist of a simple review by CGC and key CGC personnel, or a more thorough exercise that could include external organizations such as local emergency authorities, the DSO, and EMBC.
+BC, along with the CDA recommends EPRP training for all dam personnel and testing the EPRP through internal exercises and periodic review and/or exercise of the EPRP.
+Periodic exercise may consist of a simple review CGC and key CGC personnel or a more thorough exercise that could include external organizations such as the local emergency authorities (who may want to include emergency responders), persons in the immediate vicinity of the dam, the DSO, EMBC, and others with responsibilities listed in the EPRP.
 Other organizations that may be involved with an unusual or emergency event at the dam may also be encouraged to participate.
-It is recommended that before the tabletop exercise begins, meeting participants visit the Table Mountain Mine Site to familiarize themselves with the TSFs.
+It is recommended that before the tabletop exercise begins, meeting participants visit the Taurus Mine Site to familiarize themselves with the TSFs.